Adkali/Voo2Dir/README.md

  python3 voo2dir.py
  </pre>
  # Problems
  if from any reason, the tool seems not responding, or shwing errors, try to see if you fill the correct URL.
-Sometimes, it happens, and could fix the issue you have. for exapmle : "http", :https:, slash(/) at the end of the URL. it might and could be the problem you have when enumerate directories.
+Sometimes, it happens, and could fix the issue you have. for exapmle : "http://", https://, slash(/) at the end of the URL. it might and could be the problem you have when enumerate/scan for directories.